mikessh/mageri/doc/body.rst

    to use `ENSEMBL Biomart <http://www.ensembl.org/biomart/martview/>`__.
 Specify your gene identifiers in the ``Filters`` section and choose ``Sequences`` as output mode.
-   Tick chromosome name, exon id, exon start, exon end and exon strand in output, those can be then manually parsed from FASTA output to form a BED file Don't forget to manually add flanking bases count (in case you specify them) to BED file as they're not accounted for in Biomart output.
+   Tick chromosome name, exon id, exon start, exon end and exon strand in output, those can be then manually parsed from FASTA output to form a BED file.
+   Don't forget to manually add flanking bases count (in case you specify them) to BED file as they're not accounted for in Biomart output.
 Importantly, ENSEMBL coordinates are 1-based, while BED format is 0-based, so adjust appropriately by subtracting 1 from start coordinate in